 .
 These costs can be widespread and long-lasting, affecting individuals and communities now and in the future.
 As well as creating greater strain on health, community and education sectors, it means that people have less money to spend in their local communities.
 With small businesses and industries struggling, adequate income support helps to stimulate local economies.

 An effective social security system not only helps individuals going through tough times but, ultimately, helps everyone.
+We urge the government to invest in a social security system that can meet current and future challenges.

 * Jobseeker allowance single adult no child